St. George's Church (Georgetown, Ontario): History

 St. George's Church was officially established in 1852 with the appointment of the parish's first full-time priest, The Reverend Thomas W. Marsh.
 The first St. George's Church was built in the late eighteen forties on land donated to the church by Mr. and Mrs. George Kennedy.
 The original church was a plain frame structure with tower and spire.
 It contained straight box pews and in the centre was a square enclosure used by the choir; the music being supplied by a small cabinet organ.

 The first baptism recorded was of John Cook, farmer, Esquesing, who was born January 24, 1812, and who was baptized August 3, 1852, by the rector, Thomas Marsh.
 The first Confirmation was held on June 3, 1855, and was conducted by the Bishop of Toronto.
 The first Marriage performed at St. George's was celebrated on March 12, 1856, between William Long and Ann Price by the Rev'd Thomas Marsh.
 The first burial recorded in the registry of St. George's was for Thomas Manson Thompson, on September 30, 1852.
 And the first burial recorded in St. George's Burial Ground was Evan Price on June 2, 1855, also by the Rector, Thomas Marsh.

 The present stone building with tower, built in 1878.

 On July 25, 1878, the corner stone for the current stone building was laid and on December 29, 1878, the church was officially opened by Bishop Fuller.
 In the 1880s the rectory, for the priest and their family to live in was constructed on the land on the east side of the church.
 In 1921, an extension to the chancel was added making room for an organ chamber and below it a kitchen and a church school room.
 The following year, in 1922, St. George's began to hold Communion services each week, rather than the traditional once a month.

 In 1973, St. George's parish hall was constructed where the old drive shed had once stood.
 In 2005, the rectory house was torn down due to mould.

 Services

-There are three Sunday services: 8:00 a.m. a quiet, traditional said Eucharistic service using the Book of Common Prayer, 9:30 a.m. the full Anglican Choral Eucharist service using the Book of Alternative Services, and 11:15 a.m. a Modern Eucharist.
-Thursday at 10:00 a.m. is the weekly midweek Eucharist.
+There are two weekly services.
+Sunday service: 10:00 a.m. the full Anglican Choral Eucharist service using the Book of Alternative Services, and Thursday at 10:00 a.m. is the midweek Eucharist.

-Messy Church
+Messy Church and Family Ministry

 In April 2007 St. George's became the first church in Canada to join the Messy Church initiative.
-St. George's continues to offer "Messy Church" services on the second Wednesday of each month at 5:00 p.m. (not during summer).
+St. George's offers family ministry events throughout the year.